phoenixapiaria/python-class-exercise-library/README.md

 # User stories

+## Add a book to the library

+Bob, a librarian, wants to create a book & add it to the library.

 ## Renewal

 Alice, a borrower, wants to renew a book so that she can continue to read it.